HenrykZschuppan/TableViewColumnResizer/README.md

 6.  **Lifecycle Management:** It automatically attaches/detaches its listeners when the `TableView` is added to/removed from a scene to prevent memory leaks.

 **Note on Initial Display:** Due to JavaFX layout timing, there might be a brief visual adjustment ("flicker") when the `TableView` is first displayed or when the vertical scrollbar appears/disappears.
 This happens because the resize calculation is triggered by listeners *after* the scrollbar's state change is fully processed by the layout system.

-## Usage

-1.  **Requirement:** This resizer requires the `TableView`'s column resize policy to be set to `TableView.UNCONSTRAINED_RESIZE_POLICY`.
-The `install` method handles this automatically.
-2.  **Installation:** Simply call the static `install` method after your `TableView` instance is created:

-    ```java
-    import izon.framework.tableview.TableViewColumnResizer; // Adjust import path if needed
-    import javafx.scene.control.TableView;

-    // ... inside your controller or setup code ...

-    TableView<MyDataType> myTableView = new TableView<>();
-    // ... configure your TableView and columns ...

-    // Install the resizer
-    TableViewColumnResizer.install(myTableView);

-    // You can optionally store the returned instance if you need to call forceResizeColumns()
-    // TableViewColumnResizer<MyDataType> resizer = TableViewColumnResizer.install(myTableView);
-    ```

-## Public Methods

-*   **`static install(TableView<T> tableView)`:** Installs the resizer onto the TableView and sets the required `UNCONSTRAINED_RESIZE_POLICY`.
-Returns the resizer instance.
-*   **`forceResizeColumns()`:** Explicitly triggers a resize calculation. **This is generally not needed** as the resizing is handled automatically by internal listeners.
-It might be considered in edge cases after complex programmatic changes to the table where listeners might not immediately reflect the desired state.

-## Configuration

-*   **`HORIZONTAL_PADDING_BUFFER`:** Inside the `TableViewColumnResizer.java` source code, there's a constant `HORIZONTAL_PADDING_BUFFER` (defaulting to `4.0`).
-This small buffer helps prevent the horizontal scrollbar from appearing due to tiny calculation overflows or internal TableView spacing/borders not covered by `getInsets()`.
-If you still see an unnecessary horizontal scrollbar with minimal overflow, you might need to slightly adjust this value in the source code based on your specific application's styling.

 ## License